Skip to Content

 How To Add Oak Leaves To Grapevine Wreath The Easy Way

 I’ve made fresh leaf wreaths in the past using floral picks and tape.
-However, I have found a much easier way to assemble a fresh leaf wreath.
+However, I have found a much easier way to assemble one.

 Begin by adding hot glue to the stem of the green leaves.